ess-community/aiml-blogs/content/posts/Intro-Diffusion-Models-part1/index.md

 Diffusion models have become one of the most powerful tools in *Artificial Intelligence (AI)*.
 They’re the engines behind some of today's most advanced *generative systems* -- from creating realistic images, audio, text, and videos to designing new molecules and medicines, and even modeling complex climate and environmental systems.

 There are already plenty of great articles that dive into the details of diffusion models -- and we’ll share some of our favorites along the way.
-In this series, we'll keep things accessible: *we focus on the <mark class="gray">core principles</mark> (in this post) and explore how diffusion models are being used in Earth and environmental sciences and why those applications are so promising (see [Part 2]({{< relref "../Intro-Diffusion-Models-part2/index.md" >}}), Part&nbsp;3, Part&nbsp;4).*
+In this series, we'll keep things accessible: *we focus on the core principles (in this post) and explore how diffusion models are being used in Earth and environmental sciences and why those applications are so promising (see [Part 2]({{< relref "../Intro-Diffusion-Models-part2/index.md" >}})).*

 Let’s get started!